-After an immense summer of World Cup football to spoil football betting fans across the globe, it seemed only yesterday that the Premier League season had finished.
+After an immense summer of World Cup soccer to spoil soccer betting fans across the globe, it seemed only yesterday that the Premier League season had finished.
 Now with just a week to go until it starts all over again, debate is flying high and wide over how this campaign is going to pan out.

 Promoted sides Fulham, Wolves and Cardiff have it all to do and prove to the league that they are good enough to remain in the division, while the likes of Manchester United, Chelsea, Arsenal and Liverpool will be hoping to end Manchester City’s dominance in the division.

 Here are my Premier League predictions for 2018/19: